navikt/basta/README.md

 # Testing

-In addition to normal Maven Surefire JUnit tests in java we have Karma for testing Javascript and AngularJS.
-See http://confluence.adeo.no/display/AURA/Karma for installation of Karma.
+In addition to normal Maven Surefire JUnit tests in java we have a integration test based on phantomjs run by Maven Failsafe.
+This test depends on phantomjs on path or a system property phantomjs.binary.path=/your/path/to/phantom .
+Integrationtests can be skipped with mvn install -DskipITs